FilippoCarloni/the_42nd_sagrada/Deliverables/wiki/gui_doc.md

 ## Introduction

 This guide explains how the **GUI** has been thought and realized, with implementation and graphical choices.
-The **GUI* has been entirely wrote in FXML language, and later decorated with a stylesheet file; it is launched by a single file, and then, for every screen the user will see there is a specific controller class, with eventually support classes for drawing the needed elements.
-Everything in our GUI is generated and drown from .json files, without loading any image, to make our graphical aspect fully flexible to eventually future modifies to the game rules.
+The **GUI** has been entirely wrote in FXML language, and later decorated with a stylesheet file; it is launched by a single file, and then, for every screen the user will see, there is a specific controller class, with eventually support classes for drawing the needed elements.
+Everything in our GUI is **dynamically rendered** from .json files, without loading any image, to make our graphical aspect fully flexible to eventually future modifies to the game rules.
+Our **GUI** is by default set to a 1280x720 resolution, and is in width fully scalable.